HKUST-KnowComp/TransOMCS/README.md

 The reasonable ratio scores are annotated on the random sample over all of the extracted knowledge (no knowledge ranking).

-In general, TransOMCS is noisier than the original OMCS because TransOMCS is extracted from raw data with patterns.
+In general, TransOMCS is still quite noisy because TransOMCS is extracted from raw data with patterns.
 However, as shown in the paper, a careful use of the data in the downstream applications helps.
+We will keep working on improving its quality.

 ## Construction of TransOMCS